Robin Boyle

 Robin James Boyle (27 March 1927 – 25 July 2003) was a British broadcaster and BBC radio presenter.

 Early life

 Born in Folkestone, Kent, Boyle's parents moved to Ireland while he was still young.
-He enlisted at the age of 14 into the army where he worked in Reconnaissance later becoming part of the British Forces Network.
-It was here that he learnt his trade as a radio presenter and at the end of World War 2 transferred to the BBC.
+He enlisted at the age of 15 into the Inns of Court regiment of the army where he worked in reconnaissance and was active in the Normandy landings as well as being one of the first across the Rhine.
+After the War he became part of the British Forces Network.
+It was here that he learnt his trade as a radio presenter and met his future wife Nancy Pomeroy.

 Career

 Although best known as presenter of Friday Night is Music Night, Boyle did occasional shifts on Radio 4 in the early days including a number of overnight news reading shifts.
-His broadcasting career started in 1945 on BFN in Hamburg as announcer then Head of Presentation.
+When Boyle worked for the BFN in Hamburg he progressed from announcer to Head of Presentation.